Dipali127/MediCart_RESTful_API/README.md

 ### Workflow:

 1. **Client Side:**
-* The user(buyer) selects the items they want to purchase, which are added to their cart.
+* The user(buyer) selects the medicine they want to purchase, which are added to their cart and clicks on `proceed to pay` button.
 * The frontend then sends a POST request to the `order/placeOrder` endpoint, including the cartId in the request body.
-* The backend responds with a `razorpayOrderId`, amount, and other necessary details.
+* The backend responds with the `razorpayOrderId`, amount, and buyerId to the frontend.
 * The frontend uses the received `razorpayOrderId` to render the Razorpay payment form for the user to complete the payment.

 2. **Backend Side:**
 * The backend receives the request with the cartId.
-* It verifies the cart contents and calculates the total price.
+* It verifies the cart contents and calculates the total amount which the user(buyer) have to pay.
-* Razorpay integration is triggered to create an  `razorpayOrderId` for the payment.
+* Backend call the razorpay server to create an `razorpayOrderId` for payment integration.
-* The backend responds with the `razorpayOrderId`, amount, and buyerId to the frontend.
+* Razorpay responds with `razorpay_credentials` to backend.

 3. **Payment Process:**
-* The frontend uses the `razorpayOrderId` to initialize the Razorpay payment form.
-* After the user (buyer) completes the payment, Razorpay sends the payment details to a configured webhook endpoint on the backend.
+* After the user(buyer) completes the payment, Razorpay sends the payment details to configured webhook endpoint on the backend.
 * The backend then verifies the payment details and updates the orderStatus and paymentStatus based on the payment success or failure.